 Under this policy, all supervisors MUST post all campus jobs on Rider University's Career/Hiring Platform, Handshake.
-If you do not know how to post a position, please contact Liz Pastor, Student Employment Coordinator at epastor@rider.edu or 609-896-5000 x7546.
+If you do not know how to post a position, please contact Alyssa Larrosa, Student Employment Coordinator at alarrosa@rider.edu or 609-896-5000 x7546.
 As a note, we no longer permit job flyers to be hung on campus bulletin boards.

 FERPA (Family Educational Rights and Privacy Act) is a federal law designed to protect the privacy of educational records, to establish the right of students to inspect and review their education records, and to provide guidelines for the protection of inaccurate and misleading data through informal and formal hearings.
 Student employees are protected by FERPA guidelines.
 Keep issues regarding a student employee private, just as you would for a permanent employee.
-For further clarification of FERPA guidelines, please see Rider University's FERPA website at: https://www.rider.edu/academics/academic-support-services/registrar/ferpa-resources.
+For further clarification of FERPA guidelines, please see Rider University's FERPA website.